codefresh-io/docs.codefresh.io/_docs/pipelines/configuration/shared-configuration.md

 ### Example - custom value manipulation

-Let's say that you have a YAML segment with the following contents:
+Let's say that you have a YAML segment with the following content:

 {% highlight yaml %}
 favorite: